La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 <pixra url="/assets/pixra/cilre/troci_cadzu.svg" caption="le verba cu troci le ka cadzu" definition="The child tries to walk."></pixra>

-The particle **ka** works much like nu, but it indicates that the noun on the left does or would do the action following **ka**.
-It makes the first noun of the outer verb (**troci** in this case) also the first omitted noun of the embedded verb started by **ka** (**cadzu** in this case), so you don't have to repeat this noun the second time.
+The particle **ka** works much like **nu**.
+It wraps a sentence.

+The main difference is that some slot in the wrapped sentence is to be linked by some argument outside this sentence.

+In this case the first argument **le verba** of the relation **troci** makes a link to the first unfilled slot of the inner sentence **cadzu** (which is inside **ka**).

+In other words, the child tries to achieve a state where **le verba cu cadzu** (the argument **le verba** would fill the first unfilled slot of the relation **cadzu**).

-Some verbs require only infinitives in some of their places.
-Definitions of such words mark such places with the term _property_ or **ka**.
+Some relations require only infinitives in some of their slots.
+Definitions of such words mark such slots as _property_ or **ka**.
 For example:

 cinmo
 : $x_1$ feels $x_2$ (ka)

 This means that the infinitive in the second place ($x_2$) is applied to some place (most likely, the first place, $x_1$).
-Cases where the infinitive is applied to places other than $x_2$ are rare and are explained for corresponding verbs or in the case of verbs invented unofficially, can be deduced from common sense.
+Cases where the infinitive is applied to places other than $x_2$ are rare and are explained for corresponding relations or in the case of relation words invented unofficially, can be deduced from common sense.

 Note that only the first unfilled place of the embedded relation takes the meaning of the outer place: